openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/installation.rst

       # scp cinder_kaminario-1.0-1.0.0-1.noarch.rpm root@fuel-master:/tmp

 #.
-Log into Fuel Master node CLI as root.
+Log in to Fuel Master node CLI as root.
 #.
 Install the plugin by typing:

    .. code-block:: console